pabarnard/typescript-lectures/tutorials/02-functions.md

 newHome.bedrooms++; // Now we can do stuff with the item! console.log("Now the house has " + newHome.bedrooms + " bedrooms!");
 ```

-In TypeScript, you need to specify types for your parameters AND the return type.
+IMPORTANT: Functions in JavaScript do NOT require values to be passed in by default.
+If no value is supplied for a parameter, it will have a default value of `undefined`.
+However, in TypeScript, you need to specify types for your parameters AND the return type.
 Here's an example:
 ```ts
 function addNumsV1(a: number, b: number): number { // Notice how we specify data types for each parameter, then the type for the return value.
     return a + b;